Data Visualization

 • Leland Wilkinson in 1999

-• attempt to devise a structured logic for programming graphics
+• structured logic for programming graphics

 • different implementations

-• aesthetics establish the relations of sensory attributes (color, shape, sound, etc.) to abstractions
+• Aesthetics establish the relations of sensory attributes (color, shape, sound, etc.) to abstractions

-• attributes are represented by properties of geometries (e.g. circles, lines, …)
+• Attributes are represented by properties of geometries (e.g. circles, lines, …)

-• relations are determined by scales (e.g. logarithmic mapping of distances, color gradients, …)
+• Relations are determined by scales (e.g. logarithmic mapping of distances, color gradients, …)

-• composition of plots via layering, faceting and concatenating
+• Composition of plots via layering, faceting and concatenating

 The Grammar of Graphics